maycap/linuxnotes/README.md

 * [Mnginx](./managescript/Mnginx)

-This is the script for manager nginx start or stop or restart
+This is the script to manage nginx start or stop or restart

 * [Mhaproxy](./managescript/Mhaproxy)

-This is the script for manager haproxy start or stop or restart
+This is the script to manage haproxy start or stop or restart

 * [Mredis](./managescript/Mredis)

-This is the script for manager redis start or stop or restart
+This is the script to manage redis start or stop or restart
 ***
 ### On [giftscript catalog](./giftscript)
 This script to work Conveniently